-If you’re on TikTok, chances are you’ve seen the octopus haircut – and you’re about to see a whole lot more of it in 2022.
+If you’re on TikTok, chances are you’ve seen the octopus haircut.

-Not only does Pinterest predict that rebel cuts such as the wolf cut, mohawk and the octopus trim will be the new year’s biggest hair looks, but publications such as InStyle, Stylist and Glamour are very much supporting the sea creature-inspired ‘do too.
+In 2022, Pinterest predicted that rebel cuts such as the wolf cut, mohawk and the octopus trim would be the year’s biggest hair looks, and publications such as InStyle, Stylist and Glamour very much supported the sea creature-inspired ‘do too.

-If you haven’t seen the edgy cut, allow me to introduce you.
+The trend has been around for way longer than you might think though.
 Reminiscent of Rachel’s infamous haircut in Friends, it’s a shaggy ‘do with tonnes of texture.

 Wear Next may receive a small commission if you click a link from one of our articles onto a retail website and make a purchase.